nextstrain/mpox/ingest/vendored/README.md

 - [transform-authors](transform-authors) - Abbreviates full author lists to '<first author> et al.'
 - [transform-field-names](transform-field-names) - Rename fields of NDJSON records
 - [transform-genbank-location](transform-genbank-location) - Parses `location` field with the expected pattern `"<country_value>[:<region>][, <locality>]"` based on [GenBank's country field](https://www.ncbi.nlm.nih.gov/genbank/collab/country/)

+## Software requirements

+Some scripts may require Bash ≥4.
+If you are running these scripts on macOS, the builtin Bash (`/bin/bash`) does not meet this requirement.
+You can install [Homebrew's Bash](https://formulae.brew.sh/formula/bash) which is more up to date.

+## Testing

+Most scripts are untested within this repo, relying on "testing in production".
+That is the only practical testing option for some scripts such as the ones interacting with S3 and Slack.

+For more locally testable scripts, Cram-style functional tests live in `tests` and are run as part of CI.
+To run these locally,

+1. Download Cram: `pip install cram`
+2. Run the tests: `cram tests/`